Craig Ferguson: British career

-After enjoying success at the Edinburgh Festival, Ferguson appeared on television as 'Confidence' in Red Dwarf, on STV's Hogmanay Shows, and on the 1993 One Foot in the Grave Christmas special One Foot in the Algarve.
+After enjoying success at the Edinburgh International Festival, Ferguson appeared on television as 'Confidence' in Red Dwarf, on STV's Hogmanay Shows, and on the 1993 One Foot in the Grave Christmas special One Foot in the Algarve.
 In 1990, a pilot of The Craig Ferguson Show, a one-off comedy pilot for Granada Television, was broadcast, co-starring Paul Whitehouse and Helen Atkinson-Wood.
 In 1991, Channel 4 asked him to host Friday at the Dome, a 75-minute live music show.
 In 1992, he was given his own BBC Scotland show, 2000 Not Out.
 In 1993, he presented a six-part archaeology TV series, The Dirt Detective, for STV, and was given a six-part TV series on BBC One, The Ferguson Theory, a mix of stand-up and sketches recorded the day before transmission.

 Ferguson also found success in musical theatre.
 Beginning in 1991, he appeared on stage as Brad Majors in the London production of The Rocky Horror Show.
 In 1994, he played Father MacLean in production of Bad Boy Johnny and the Prophets of Doom at the Union Chapel in London.
 That year he appeared again at the Edinburgh Fringe, as Oscar Madison in The Odd Couple.

-After living and working in the United States for many years, in 2017, it was announced that he would return to UK television for the first time in 25 years in a guest role in BBC Scotland's comedy Still Game, to be shown in 2018.
+After living and working in the United States for many years, in 2017, it was announced that he would return to UK television for the first time in 25 years, in a guest role as Callum Coburn in BBC Scotland's comedy Still Game, which was broadcast in 2018.
 In 2022, an adaptation of Ferguson's film Saving Grace (2000) was announced as a stage musical aimed for a 2023 run in West End, in which Ferguson will portray a "villainous banker".
 It was adapted by April De Angelis from Ferguson's and Mark Crowdy's screenplay, with music by KT Tunstall.